wixplosives/stylable.io/docs/guides/handbook/namespace.md

 ```

 :::caution
 Classes used within the `:global(...)` pseudo-class are not treated as symbols in the stylesheet and are not exported.
-This means that they are not available for use in other stylesheets or in the runtime JS module.
+This means that they are not available for use in other stylesheets or in the runtime JavaScript module.
 :::

 ### Defining global symbols